fvsch/kirby-twig/README.md

 ### Using [Composer](https://getcomposer.org/)

-Require `fvsch/kirby-twig` in your composer dependencies:
+Require `fvsch/kirby-twig` in your Composer dependencies:

 ```sh
 composer require fvsch/kirby-twig:^3.0
 ```

-Then, make sure your Kirby installation is autoloading composer dependencies on both frontend and panel.
+Then, make sure your Kirby installation is autoloading Composer dependencies on both frontend and panel.
 For this, the safest way is to create your own custom plugin.

 ```
 site